Setting up a project in Laravel with Vue 3 in Mix and Vite.js

 </script>

-And an example component, the listing one:
+And an example component, the list one:

 resources/js/vue/components/List.vue: